Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings: Quasi-nef sequences and dynamical filtrations

 The sequence $s_1 > \cdots > s_r$ in Proposition~\ref{pro-filtr} (2) depends on $f$ and is unique for a given quasi-nef sequence.
-For the inverse $f^{-1}$, it defines the same sequence with respect to the same quasi-nef sequence. \begin{lem} Let $s_1 > \cdots > s_r$ be the sequence in Proposition~\ref{pro-filtr} (2) associated to $f$.
-Then for every K\"ahler class $\go \in H^{1,1}(X,\R)$ and every integer $j \in [1,r]$, we have
+The inverse $f^{-1}$ defines the same sequence with respect to the same quasi-nef sequence by the next lemma.